May 12

 Power and Performance

 Once you get out on the open road, try a few different types of driving, if possible.
 Stop and start a few times to see how well the vehicle accelerates from a dead stop.
-Go out on the highway and see if the car has enough power to merge into the passing lane.
+Go on the highway and see if the car has enough power to merge into the passing lane.

 Brakes